Revisiting the Yom Hazikaron Ceremony

 Analysis

-At its core, we might say that the goal of the YZ ceremony here at SAR is to bring our students closer to the experience of YZ in Israel, for kids to gain an appreciation for what and who was lost, to get a window into the emotional impact of the day, perhaps even to appreciate the sacrifices that Israeli soldiers have made for Israel and for the Jewish people.
-The program seems to be structured to bring as “authentic” a voice as possible — this is accomplished through the participation of Israeli fellows and students and through speakers from Israel who come to speak to the students.
+Furthermore, the program seems to be structured to bring as “authentic” a voice as possible; this is accomplished through the participation of Israeli fellows and students and through speakers from Israel who come to speak to the students.
 The choir sings contemporary Israeli songs, the siren sounds, and many images from Israel are projected on the screen.

 For those students who are planning to or inspired to move to Israel, feeling a sense of dislocation in America on YZ might further reinforce their commitments.
 Considering the alum quoted in the dinner video, there is also value in preparing students for the “real thing” in Israel.
 But what about the rest of our student body who is not preparing for a life of aliyah?
 What kind of relationship to Israel does our ceremony aim to cultivate?
-And if a sense of sadness/connection arrives at the students via dislocation or guilt, are we comfortable with that?
+And if a sense of sadness or “connection” arrives at the students via dislocation or guilt, are we comfortable with that?

 Sketch of the YZ ceremony 2016